zackhanni/soundslikesoma/_services/01-recording-studios.md

 - - -

 ## B.Y.O.C.
+Recording Studio Rentals

-Bring Your Own Computer and engineer - you can rent our space and equipment to do your own recording and production.
+Bring Your Own Computer and engineer - you can rent our studio spaces and equipment to do your own recording and production.
+We provide everytying you need.

-Studio C - $20/hour (Discounts on day, week, or monthly rates)

-Studio B - 30/hour
+Studio B - 40/hour

-Studio A - 50/hour
+Studio C - $30/hour

-Contact us directly to set up a BYOC appointment for studio A and B. Book Studio C below!
+Contact Engineers Zack or Gage to schedule your BYOC studio rental - Pay below to lock in your desired day and time.

 <div style="overflow: auto;">
   <a target="_blank" href="https://checkout.square.site/buy/ONTA6ABV475VPA7B4JGXLCA5?src=embed" style="